Jspsun/MinimalReactBoilerPlate/Readme.md

 - `npm start`: starts the dev server
 - `npm run lintproject`: lints the entire repo
 - `npm run lint -- ${filepath}`: lints the file you specify (npm run lint is basically a macro for eslint so you can pass in whatever args you want)
+- `npm run build`: creates a production build of your web app.
+All files needed for deployment are in the dist folder

 ## This repo is an amalgamation of a few super useful articles: